 - If your child has any allergies (especially food allergies) make sure that the school is aware of them, and is prepared for any allergic reactions.

-By recognizing that school is stressful to most children, parents can continually support their children and keep an open dialogue on any school-related issue with their child.
+By recognizing that school is stressful for most children, parents can continually support their children and keep an open dialogue on any school-related issues with their children.
 Knowing, that we, as parents are on their side, is reassuring to our children.
 On a final note, what I find works well is that children are reassured when they discover that their parents went through school and survived!
 It’s always a good idea to share your school experiences with them too!

 Pediatrician DR.PAUL Roumeliotis is certified by the American Board of Pediatrics and Royal College of Physicians and Surgeons of Canada.
 The information provided above is designed to be an educational aid only.
 It is not intended to replace the advice and care of your child’s physician, nor is it intended to be used for medical diagnosis or treatment.
 If you suspect that your child has a medical condition always consult a physician.